Ram4GB/shop/README.md

 # Small Coffee Shop

-This is a Next.js project bootstrapped with `create-next-app`.
+This workspace appears to be for a small coffee shop web application built with Next.js and styled with Tailwind CSS.

 ## Getting Started